Geographical Information Systems in Archaeology ARCH4026

 Intended Learning Outcomes of Course

-■ apply a range of graphical tools to different archaeological problems in an appropriate manner with accuracy and precision.
+■ apply a range of software and scripting tools to address different archaeological problems in an appropriate manner

 Minimum Requirement for Award of Credits